How BIM has influenced building and façade design?

 Façades are often simple geometric shapes or patterns repeated to appear complex.
 Therefore, a parametric process using a geometric pattern can be generated with ease.

-The final step is that with every adjustment you make to your parametric design the 3D model automatically creates the optimized solution and then updates the extracted drawings, BOQ, and schedules.
-Now you really have a solution that is replaced CAD with CODE.
+The final step is that with every adjustment you make to your parametric design, the 3D model automatically creates the optimized solution and then updates the extracted drawings, BOQ, and schedules.
+Now you really have a solution that is to replace CAD with CODE.

-Why BIM appears to be fundamental in the current architectural design?
+Why does BIM appear to be fundamental in the current architectural design?
 How can architects use BIM to streamline complex façade designs?

 Parametric design for façade is the application of computational strategies to the design process.
 While designers traditionally rely on experience and intuition to solve complex design problems, computational design aims to enhance that process by encoding design decisions using computer power and language.
 The result is a graphic representation of the steps required to achieve the end designs.